 Types of Aid

 Here at Georgia Military College, you have several options to choose from when deciding how to finance your education.
-Take the time to read the information on the various options below, and as always, please feel free to Email Our Financial Aid Office with any questions you may have.
+Take the time to read the information on the various options below, and as always, please feel free to Email Your Campus with any questions you may have.

 Financial Aid Types

 Financial need as it pertains to financial aid eligibility is determined by using a simple formula in which GMC subtracts the student’s Estimated Family Contribution (EFC) as calculated by the Federal Pell Processors from the student’s Cost of Attendance (COA), as follows: